Ice-Emperor03/Project-CometStrike/README.md

 in any harmful actions.
 By using Project Comet Strike, you acknowledge that you are responsible for your own actions and agree to use this tool ethically and responsibly.

-# Features

-Assistance Features: Start/Stop Monitor mode, Switch Monitoring Channel Information Gathering: Scan surrounding Networks or devices on a particular Network
-Deauthentication: Kick every device off the Network or just a particular device Cover your tracks: Generate a random MAC address and change the current one

 # Set Up

-Kali Linux VM (needs to run the script as the root user) Network Adapter which supports monitor mode (TP-link TI-wn722n)
+1. Kali Linux VM (script requires root privileges)
+2. Network Adapter which supports monitor mode (TP-link TL-WN722N)